jesusroa1/Design-Of-Experiment---Phone-Usage/README.md

 # Design Of Experiment - Phone-Usage
+*Download PPT file in Github Repo for more details!*

 In this project, I worked with a team to design a 2^3 full factorial experiment to test what factors increase your daily phone usage time.
 Spoiler alert: the only significant factor we found was including social media!

 ## Problem Statement: